Limited Flexibility Accommodations Guide for Instructors

 Limited flexibility accommodations are designed to address the impact of a brief, intermittent, and unpredictable disability-related flare that interferes with course activities on a standard timeline.
-The McBurney Center launched a new tool in the Instructor Portal of McBurney Connect to support instructors and students with the process of establishing and documenting the parameters for limited flexibility accommodations.
-Beginning with student accommodation requests for Fall 2024 classes, instructors will complete a questionnaire in their Instructor Portal that defines reasonable limits for flexibility in each class section in which a limited flexibility accommodation is requested by one or more students.
+The McBurney Center launched a new tool in the Instructor Portal of McBurney Connect to support instructors and students with the process of establishing and documenting the parameters for limited flexibility accommodations within a course.
+Beginning in Fall 2024, if a student requests a limited flexibility accommodation, instructors must either fill out a new questionnaire or reuse one from a previous term in their Instructor Portal.
+This questionnaire sets reasonable limits for flexibility in each class section.

 Step 1: Log in to the Instructor Portal within McBurney Connect.